GoSuda

 Modified Tcl/Tk 9.0 Library

-The existing library has inadequate Listbox implementation, making it difficult to display an image list.
+The existing library has an inadequate Listbox implementation, making it difficult to display an image list.
 Let us download the modified library.
-If Git CLI is not installed, it is also acceptable to download it as a tarball or zip file.
+If Git CLI is not installed, you can download it as a tarball or zip file.

 1git clone https://github.com/gg582/tk9.0